 Malicious plugin authors are adept and persistent.
 Bad actors will co-opt existing, usually not well-known plugins, steal the code and post the plugin on any number of third-party WordPress sites.
 Unsuspecting site owners looking for some capability find the fake, malicious plugin, install it, and the new capability may or may not work.
 What is likely to work is the malicious code inside the fake plugin.

-The most likely way a fake plugin makes it on to a WordPress site is through the compromise of an existing, vulnerable plugin.
+The most likely way a fake WordPress plugin makes it onto a website is through the compromise of an existing, vulnerable plugin.
 The Revolution Slider vulnerability was a major and long-lasting battle with compromised WordPress sites and the resultant spam.

 We’ll begin our fake plugin survey with one of the most infamous fake WordPress plugins, the ‘Docs’ plugin.
 Docs, occasionally docs, is a spam file creator which creates hundreds if not thousands of .dat spam files.
 It places them in a directory named cache and maps the files with a file called sitemap.html.
 Here you can see the code that does just that.